-Carmel Mission Book Club Book Club meets in Crespi Hall every Friday at 1:30 pm On November 3rd, Book Club began reading The Reed of God by Caryll Houselander.
+Carmel Mission Book Club Book Club meets in Crespi Hall every Friday at 1:30 pm Book Club is reading The Reed of God by Caryll Houselander.
 This spiritual classic contains meditations on the humanity of Mary, Mother of God, and lovingly depicts Our Lady as a musical instrument making divine love known to the world.
 Meetings are held in Crespi Hall on Friday afternoons at 1:30.
 Books are available at the meetings, and everyone is welcome to attend.
 Please email christina.renna@gmail.com for information.